 New Life has many programs aimed to help our neighbours through ministries that provide clothing, food and support for those both near and abroad.

 The Clothing Closet is a place for people to get good, gently-used clothing.
 Clothing is offered for free, with a request for a donation if able.
-Open every Thursday and Saturday from 9:30 a.m. to 12:00 p.m., the Clothing Closet uses generous donations to serve approximately 250 people a month.
+Open every Thursday and Saturday from 9:30 a.m. to 12:00 p.m., the Clothing Closet uses generous donations to serve over 1500 people.
 The Clothing Closet is closed on all long weekends, Christmas and New Years to give our wonderful volunteers time to relax with family and friends.
-The Clothing Closet accepts donations of clothing, footwear, winter coats and boots, linens, household and children's items, which can be dropped off during Closet hours on Thursdays and Saturdays from 9:30 a.m. to 11:30 a.m.
+The Clothing Closet accepts donations of clothing, footwear, winter coats and boots, linens, household and children's items, which can be dropped off during Closet hours on Thursdays and Saturdays from 9:30 a.m. to 12:00 a.m.
 Please do not leave donations outside.

-Neighbourhood Cafe at the Clothing Closet - Opening Thursday, Sept 7, 9:00 a.m. to 12:00 p.m. due to overwhelming popularity!
+Neighbourhood Cafe at the Clothing Closet - Please join us on Thursday September 19, 2019 from 9:00 - 11:30am for a pancake breakfast to celebrate the Neighbourhood Cafe at the Clothing Closet.
+All are welcome!
 The Neighbourhood Cafe is a warm, friendly place to connect with neighbours and new friends while enjoying complimentary coffee/tea/juice and other delicious treats.
-Enjoy cafe hospitality at 9:00 a.m. out of the weather while you wait for the Clothing Closet to open.
-Clothing Closet poster cafe and new hours Sept 1 2017.PNG
+Enjoy cafe hospitality at 9:00am out of the weather while you wait for the Clothing Closet to open.
+SUMMER HOURS: The cafe will be closed for July and August.

 Food brings people together.
 Through our Collective Kitchens, groups of four to ten people gather once a month to cook and build community.
 Joining the Collective Kitchen is a fun way to make low-cost, healthy and tasty meals to take home.
 At the same time, the cooks try great new recipes, improve cooking skills and connect with others.
 For more information on our Collective Kitchen or to get involved contact the church office.